|

 This collection consists of grouped individuals.
 Mr. Patterson was Elmer

-Keltons journalism teacher at Crane High School, and is a fellow fiction writer and
+Kelton’s journalism teacher at Crane High School, and his life-long friend.

-life-long friend of Kelton.
-Elmer Kelton is well known western writer currently living in
+Elmer Kelton is well known western writer who lived in San Angelo, Texas.

 Patullo, George